llm-bible/llm-bible.github.io/_publications/nema2019ask.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1909.05355"}
   - {name: "Code", url: "https://github.com/PrekshaNema25/RefNet-QG"}
-tags: ['Model Architecture', 'Training Techniques', 'Reinforcement Learning', 'Has Code', 'Attention Mechanism']
+tags: ['Model Architecture', 'Reinforcement Learning', 'Training Techniques', 'Attention Mechanism', 'Has Code']
 ---
 In this work, we focus on the task of Automatic Question Generation (AQG) where given a passage and an answer the task is to generate the corresponding